strawberryfield/Contemporary_CDV/docs/man_Cartella.md

 **--fillcolor=VALUE** :
-set the color used to fiil the images
+set the color used to fill the images
 \(default \#FFFFFF\)